wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.4.8 =
+= 1.4.9 =
-* added ability to pull any field using the "data" variable in the template to pull in raw feed data
-* added option in the shortcode wizard for "show_data" to view the raw feed data
+* fixed bug in 1.4.8 with debug code being output

 == Changelog ==

+= 1.4.9 =
+* fixed bug with "price" being displayed

 = 1.4.8 =
 * added ability to pull any field using the "data" variable in the template to pull in raw feed data